CFB Rockcliffe: Second World War

 The airfield's runways were paved in 1939 in preparation for operations during World War II.
-RCAF Station Rockliffe participated in the British Commonwealth Air Training Plan and — as the nearest airport to the centre of the capital — was involved in many other kinds of testing, training, and transport operations, including the transport of mail to Europe using B-17 Flying Fortresses and B-24 Liberators.
+RCAF Station Rockcliffe participated in the British Commonwealth Air Training Plan and — as the nearest airport to the centre of the capital — was involved in many other kinds of testing, training, and transport operations, including the transport of mail to Europe using B-17 Flying Fortresses and B-24 Liberators.
 Immediately after the war, in September 1945, RCAF Station Rockcliffe was the site of the first jet aircraft demonstration in Canada.

 In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Rockcliffe, Ontario at with a variation of 14 degrees west and elevation of 175 ft.
 Three runways were listed as follows: